 Success in early reading at Coton Green is supported by the Read Write Inc scheme.
 Regular training and development days ensure that staff are equipped to teach with the expertise and skills required to promote excellent progress, as well as a love of reading.
-When children have completed the RWI programme, and children become more confident readers, shared and guided reading lessons are taught.
-In shared reading, teachers explicitly teach and model reading skills to expose all children to a range of challenging texts and to encourage discussion and debate.
-In guided reading, children access texts appropriate for their reading level in smaller groups.
+When children have completed the RWI programme, and children become more confident readers, whole class reading lessons are taught.
+During reading sessions, teachers explicitly teach and model reading skills to expose all children to a range of challenging texts and to encourage discussion and debate.

-In Key Stage Two, children develop deeper reading skills with the Bug Club Scheme, Reading Plus program and reading VIPERS.
+In Key Stage Two, children develop deeper reading skills with the Reading Plus program and reading VIPERS.

 Assessment for Learning is embedded in English lessons and children are active in reviewing the successes in their work and identifying, with support from their teacher, target areas for development to ensure a continuous and individualised approach to improving their work.